xerolinux/XeroHub/content/posts/arch-cosmic/index.md

 ![CosmicThemes](https://i.imgur.com/R8Io5eQ.png)

 So if you are looking for consistency, it will be a long while before we can achieve it.
 Still, this did not stop some theme developers from porting their themes over to it.
 So if you would like to try them out, just head on over to the >> [**Cosmic-Themes**](https://cosmic-themes.org) "store" and grab the one(s) you like.
+Importing the `.ron` files is easy just open Settings > Desktop > Desktop & Panel > Import, then select file n see it apply immediately.

 ### Wrapping up